 It’s easy for spending to get out of control during the holiday season when there are so many things to buy.

-But overspending and adding to your credit card debt can negatively impact your credit score.
+But overspending and adding to your credit card debt can negatively impact your credit score and utilization ratio.
 And without a strong credit score, you will find it difficult to borrow money affordably or get a loan at all.
 We’ve compiled six tips to help you keep your credit card in good shape during the holiday season.

-Here’s how to keep your holiday spending from hurting your credit.
+Here’s how to keep your holiday spending from hurting your credit utilization ratio.

 1. Set a spending limit

 Set a limit and stick to it.
 Many people are tempted to splurge on gifts and add to their credit card debt.
-If you feel you must exceed your budget, credit card points, homemade gifts or even re-gifted items are good alternatives.
+If you feel you must exceed your holiday budgeting, credit card points, homemade gifts or even re-gifted items are good alternatives.

 2. Know your credit utilization